ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 - Simulated annealing (SA) is a classic optimization algorithm and is recommended as a default solution to optimization problems by sources such as Algorithm Design Manual, S. Skiena.
 The algorithm is based on the iterative modification of the original random solution, where at the beginning of the process, transitions to solutions with a worse estimate are also likely (exploration of the solution space, avoiding getting stuck in the local optimum), but at the end of the process, such transitions are very unlikely (tuning the solution).
 Hence the analogy with the controlled lowering of the temperature during steel annealing.
 - Monte Carlo Tree Search (MCTS) is a heuristic optimization algorithm that searches the solution tree for the most optimal solutions.
 MCTS is used for playing board games (chess, go) and, due to its tree-based approach, is well suited for the analysis of the solution tree generated by the elementary operations of bow assembly.
 MCTS is extensible with various pre-trained machine learning models (neural networks) that optimize the search.
 For example, the AlphaZero algorithm using pre-trained deep neural networks is extremely successful at playing chess and go.
 There are four main steps in a simple algorithm:
   - The choice of a half-baked solution with still unexplored possibilities for further development.
-  - Choosing one such development.
+  - Choosing one such testing for further exploration.
-  - Development and evaluation (simulation using the Monte Carlo method) as the final solution for such further development.
+  - Refining and evaluating that testing as the final solution (using Monte Carlo simulation).
   - Back-comparison and completion of tree nodes with new information.

 The MCTS method has been adapted based on the special features of the bow assembly as follows: